ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 In order to support these use cases, this model is not aligned with {{!RFC8348}} in defining the component name as the key for the component list.

-Instead the name is defined as an optional attribute and the component-id is defined as the key for the component list (in alignment with the approach followed for the network-element list).
+Instead, the name is defined as an optional attribute and the component-id is defined as the key for the component list (in alignment with the approach followed for the network-element list).

 ### Parent relative position